 Identity is the new control plane of IT security, so authentication is an organization’s access guard to the new cloud world.
 Organizations need an identity control plane that strengthens their security and keeps their cloud apps safe from intruders.

 Changing your authentication method requires planning, testing, and potentially downtime.
-Staged rollout is a great way to test and gradually migrate from federation to cloud authentication.
+Staged rollout is a great way to test users migration from federation to cloud authentication.

 Out of scope

 Organizations that don't have an existing on-premises directory footprint aren't the focus of this article.
 Typically, those businesses create identities only in the cloud, which doesn’t require a hybrid identity solution.
 Cloud-only identities exist solely in the cloud and aren't associated with corresponding on-premises identities.

 When the Azure AD hybrid identity solution is your new control plane, authentication is the foundation of cloud access.
 Choosing the correct authentication method is a crucial first decision in setting up an Azure AD hybrid identity solution.
 Implement the authentication method that is configured by using Azure AD Connect, which also provisions users in the cloud.

 To choose an authentication method, you need to consider the time, existing infrastructure, complexity, and cost of implementing your choice.
 These factors are different for every organization and might change over time.

 Azure AD supports the following authentication methods for hybrid identity solutions.